-It is here that the limited legislative powers declared in Section 1 are elaborated.
-The end, or purpose of the law is to provide for the “common Defense and general welfare of the United States.”
+The end, or grand purpose of the law is to provide for the “common Defense and general welfare of the United States.”
 What follows are the means.

 Notice the many semicolons and only one period, at the very end of the entire section.
 That is right.
 Section 8 is a single, long, declarative sentence.
-There is no disconnect between the declaratory clause (common defense and general welfare) and the enumerated powers which follow.
+There is no disconnect between the declaratory clause and the enumerated powers that follow.
 The enumerated powers (means) are components of a single thought, to provide for our common defense and general welfare (ends).

 The Framers began with a broad statement, provide for the common Defense and general Welfare, and then got into specifics in the same sentence.
-It is no error or oversight that Article I, Section 8 was written as it was.
-It was purposely done in order to make sure that a reasonably literate people could not ignore, confuse or abuse its meaning.
-Congressional powers are strictly limited to those enumerated in order to implement the purposes of this new government.
+It is no error or oversight that Article I, Section 8 was written this way.
+It was purposely done to make sure that a reasonably literate people could not ignore, confuse or abuse its meaning.
+Congressional powers are strictly limited to those enumerated to implement the purposes of this new government.

 When viewed this way, the words of James Madison in Federalist #41 are perfectly clear: “Nothing is more natural or common than first to use a general phrase, and then to explain and qualify it by a recital of the particulars.
 But the idea of an enumeration of particulars which neither explain nor qualify the general meaning, and can have no other effect than to confound and mislead, is an absurdity.”